 y_range = NULL,

-title = "Cross-validated correlation coefficients across different sample sizes",
+title = "Cross-validated correlation coefficients across sample sizes",

 x_axes_label = "Sample Size (percent)",